John R. Ross

-Biography
+Life and career

 As a student, Ross was exposed to many influential figures within the field.
 Ross was a student of Bernard Bloch, Samuel Martin and Rulon Wells at Yale University; Zellig Harris, Henry Hiz, Henry Hoenigswald and Franklin Southworth at the University of Pennsylvania; and Roman Jakobson, Noam Chomsky, Morris Halle, Paul Postal, Edward Klima and Hu Matthews at MIT.
 Ross met Lakoff in 1963 and began collaborating with him especially on work by and influenced by Postal.
-He was a professor of linguistics at MIT from 1966–1985 and has worked in Brazil, Singapore and British Columbia.
+He was a professor of linguistics at MIT from 1966 to 1985 and worked in Brazil, Singapore and British Columbia.

-Until Spring 2021, he taught at the University of North Texas and his class offerings there included Linguistics and Literature, Syntax, Field Methods, History of English, Semantics and Pragmatics; he also oversaw U.N.T.'s Doctorate in Poetics program.
+Until Spring 2021, he taught at the University of North Texas and his class offerings there included Linguistics and Literature, Syntax, Field Methods, History of English, Semantics and Pragmatics.
+He also oversaw U.N.T.'s Doctorate in Poetics program.

-Relating to syntactic islands, he also coined the terms "left-branch condition", "complex-np constraint", "coordinate structure constraint", and "sentential subject constraint".
+Relating to syntactic islands, he coined the terms "left-branch condition", "complex-np constraint", "coordinate structure constraint", and "sentential subject constraint".
 In phonology, he suggested the term conspiracy to Charles Kisseberth.

-Like Roman Jakobson, Ross analyzes poetry using linguistics (see poetics).
+Like Roman Jakobson, Ross analyzed poetry using linguistics (see poetics and cognitive poetics).

+Ross died on May 13, 2025, at the age of 87.